Engel & Völkers

 Before addressing topics such as whether apartments are cheaper than houses in Dubai, let’s address the basic difference between both property types.

-Apartments in Dubai are for people who enjoy more condensed living spaces; perfect for nuclear families, singles, and couples.
-A typical apartment in Dubai is a studio, one-bedroom or two-bedroom, but you may also find 3 and 4 bedroom apartments, depending on factors such as the area, project, etc.
+Apartments in Dubai are for people who enjoy more condensed living spaces; perfect for singles, couples and young families.
+A typical apartment building in Dubai features studio, one-bedroom and two-bedroom properties, but you may also find 3 and 4 bedroom apartments, depending on factors such as the area, project, etc.

 While apartments differ in their layout, size, and amenities, most apartment complexes in Dubai offer a wide range of facilities including 24/7 security, gyms, swimming pools, common areas, and concierge services.